adey4/Passenger-Satisfaction-Predictions/README.md

 **Author**: Ankit Dey

 ### About:
 The purpose of this project was to predict passenger satisfaction using personal information from corporate airline data.
-Company leadership can then use this model to improve passenger satisfaction by identifying key changes in company procedures that will have the largest influence on increasing passenger satisfaction.
+Company leadership can then use this model to improve passenger satisfaction through the identification of key changes in company procedures that will have the largest influence on increasing passenger satisfaction.

 ### Data:
 Data was sourced from a corporate partner of Coding Dojo.
 The dataset contains 22 features related to employee personal information and 20000 observations.